 Our home designers are excited about recent trends in kitchen backsplashes, utilizing new materials on the market and making a bold statement in the heart of the home.
 In this article, we highlight the latest trends in kitchen backsplashes.

 Backsplashes are the front and center of today’s kitchen designs.
-Brigitte Fabi, a Drury Design interior designer from Chicago, says that she’s seeing “cabinetry and counter tops becoming more of a backdrop to create striking designs with tile, paint and other elements that are easily changed out and updated.”
+Gail Drury, says that she’s seeing “cabinetry and counter tops becoming more of a backdrop to create striking designs with tile, paint and other elements that are easily changed out and updated.”

 Once an optional afterthought, kitchen backsplashes are a mandatory part of a whole kitchen redesign.
 They bring form and function to a countertop, providing wall protection from stove, sink, and countertop messes while creating a visual transition from counter to cabinet.

 Glass Tiles – Glass tiles are by far the strongest trend for 2013.
 Glass tiles bring brightness, color, and clean lines to a kitchen.
 They are easy to install and easy to care for.
 Our Chicago-based designer, Terry Kenny explains that the latest trends in design are “simple lines with contrasting colors, subtle elements of luxury through color and texture instead of carvings and fussy details.”

 Glass tile backsplashes meet these criteria, and are available in so many styles, that they easily bring out the personality of the homeowner.
 Glass tile backsplashes are ideal for a Transitional kitchen design – also one of the biggest trends we are seeing right now.
 For a completely seam-free backsplash, solid pieces of glass are also an option.